Tiffany Hendra Talks Season 2 Of ‘RHOD,’ Gets Candid About The Nude Scene Controversy, And Shares Who Is Her Least Favorite Housewife

 “Season 2 is underway so I think everyone that is a true Housewives fan is going to be really happy…”

 Tiffany Hendra also talked about who she liked least in the Real Housewives franchise.
-She was able to graceful navigate what could have been a pretty dangerous question in the land where social media feuds reign supreme.
+She was able to gracefully navigate what could have been a pretty dangerous question in the land where social media feuds reign supreme.

 At first, the RHOD star mused that she really didn’t like Real Housewives of New Jersey at all.
 The reason being that she just can’t stand watching such beautiful women fighting the way the New Jersey housewives fight.